Sharing and syncing UI widget libraries

 You can make any Widget Library to become a shared library following these steps.

-- In the image, the library called ‘Some library’ is not being shared yet.
+- In the image, the library called ‘My own library’ is not being shared yet.
 If we click on the little gear icon next to the name of the library, a list of options will show up one being ‘Share’.
-If you click ‘Share’ that library will be uploaded to the Justinmind Server and become a shared library.
+If you click ‘Share’ that library will be uploaded to the Justinmind Server and become a shared library and you will also see it on the “Shared” tab.

 - From then on, any user in that account will see that library in the Libraries Dialog and will be able to use it for their prototypes.